 The system changes a little for IPv6.
 While the RIRs still allocate address space to their membership according to their membership needs, the justification to receive an IPv6 allocation is somewhat lighter than it is for IPv4.
-If the ISP can demonstrate a plan to connect at least 200 customers to the Internet using IPv6, they will receive an allocation.
-However, a bigger advantage starts with the customer assignments made by the ISP - the ISP simply has to assign a /48 to each of their customers.
-This is the minimum assignment for any site/customer - within this /48 there are a possible 64k subnets, deemed sufficient for all but the largest networks around these days.
+A bigger advantage starts with the customer assignments made by the ISP - the ISP simply has to assign a /48 to each of their customers.
+This is the minimum assignment for any site/customer - within this /48 there are 64k possible subnets, deemed sufficient for all but the largest networks around these days.
 Within this /48, the smallest unit which can be assigned is a /64 - so every LAN and point-to-point link receives a /64.
 Note: This workshop will adopt the recommendations of RFC6164 and use a /127 mask for each point-to-point link - even though the link still has a /64 reserved for it.

-With this revised system, the address plan for IPv6 is hugely simplified.
+With this revised system, the address plan for IPv6 is greatly simplified.
 ISPs assign a single /48 for their network infrastructure, and the remainder of their /32 block is used for customer assignments.
 This workshop assumes this principle, as will be seen in the following steps.